 II.
 Procedural History

-The lessor filed a lawsuit at the Swansea County Court in order to have the clause interpreted in its favor, but this Court ruled in favor of the lessees.
+The lessor filed a lawsuit at the Swansea County Court in order to have the clause interpreted in its/his favor, but this Court ruled in favor of the lessees.
 The lessor appealed to the Cardiff District Registry and its appeal was granted.
 The lessees then appealed the decision to the Court of Appeals and once again the Court ruled in favour of the lessor.
 The lessees then appealed to the Supreme Court of the UK.

 III.
 Issue